 How to Become a Family and General Practitioner

-Where Family and General Practitioners Work
+Where Family and General Practitioners Are Employed

 The table below shows the approximate number of Family and General Practitioners employed by various industries.